kubecost/azure-hackfest-lab/2_install-kubecost-on-aks/README.md

-# Section 2: Install Kubecost on AKS
+# Module 2: Install Kubecost on AKS

 This section helps you install Kubecost on the cluster you've successfully created in Section 1.
 Optionally, you'll also expose your Kubecost UI via a Load Balancer.